tastytea/expandurl-mastodon/README.md

 Start expandurl-mastodon without parameters.

-If no config file is found, you will be asked to provide your account address and an acess token is generated.
+If no config file is found, you will be asked to provide your account address and an access token is generated.
 The config file can be found in `${HOME}/.config/expandurl-mastodon.json` and looks like this:

     {